MRtrix3/mrtrix3/docs/reference/commands/dwishellmath.rst

 Description
 -----------

-The output of this command is a 4D image, where each volume corresponds to a b-value shell (in order of increasing b-value), and the intensities within each volume correspond to the chosen statistic having been computed from across the DWI volumes belonging to that b-value shell.
+The output of this command is a 4D image, where each volume corresponds to a b-value shell (in order of increasing b-value), an the intensities within each volume correspond to the chosen statistic having been computed from across the DWI volumes belonging to that b-value shell.

 Example usages
 --------------